 I’m looking for an online MBA (Master of Business Administration).
-I’ve found several that fit my budget but none of these are accredited by the AACSB.
-What is the AACSB?
-Do I really need a distance MBA degree that is accredited by them?
+I’ve found several that fit my budget but none of these are from AACSB accredited schools.
+I know the AACSB is considered the "gold-standard" of MBA accreditation.
+But, do I really need to spend the extra money to get an AACSB accredited MBA?

 The AACSB is the Association to Advance Collegiate Schools of Business International.
 It is a voluntary, non-governmental accrediting agency that oversees the standardization of collegiate schools of business and accounting nationwide.

 The AACSB has served as the academic watchdog of university business programs since 1916.
 Because of its longevity, many venerable Ivy League business schools are accredited by the AACSB.
 Stanford University, Yale University and Duke University, for example, all operate AACSB accredited business schools.
 (Of these, Duke University offers a distance-learning, low-residency MBA.)

 Among academics and corporate headhunters, the AACSB is considered the gold standard of business school accreditation.
 Only about 30 percent of business schools in the USA carry AACSB accreditation.

 If your career goal is to become faculty at a business school, definitely consider an AACSB accredited MBA or business degree.

 Outside of academia, this specialized accreditation is less crucial—unless you intend to compete at the executive level, especially in the Fortune 500 arena.

 Recently, Intel Corporation made news by announcing that its corporate tuition program will only reimburse for business degrees earned at AACSB accredited degree programs, regardless of whether the degree is delivered face-to-face or online.

 A business degree or MBA emblazoned with the AACSB brand will be extremely valuable in opening doors in any competitive corporate environment.

 AACSB Accreditation Optional?